bhushanpatil20/Video_Conferencing_App/README.md

 # Video_Conferencing_App
-A WebRTC-based video conferencing application supporting one-to-one and group calls with screen sharing.
+A WebRTC-based video conferencing application supporting one-to-one conference

 # Video Conferencing App
 A real-time video conferencing application built using WebRTC and Socket.IO.
 This project is being developed as a placement-oriented system design and full-stack project.